JainRachit123/FreeRTOS/README.md

 # FreeRTOS
-This project shows the two LED blink program at the same time using FreeRTOS library of Arduino.
+This project shows the blink of two LED at the same time using FreeRTOS library of Arduino.